NSM1997/Fraud-Detection-in-Financial-Transactions/README.md

   We decided whether this model is better for this type of datasets and recommended other models which can work better for this.

-# I have published my work in Kaggle also, you can check my work from below link.
+# Work
-https://www.kaggle.com/code/nandurisaimanohar/credit-card-fraud-detection-99-75-accuracy
+I have published my work in Kaggle also, you can check my work from below link. https://www.kaggle.com/code/nandurisaimanohar/credit-card-fraud-detection-99-75-accuracy